The 26 Unhealthiest Sodas—Ranked by Sugar Content

 Sugar per 20-ounce bottle: 77 grams

-Many of the spinoffs made our list, so it's only natural that the OG Mountain Dew would land a spot with their 77 grams of added sugar per bottle.
+Many of the spinoffs made our list, so naturally, the OG Mountain Dew would land a spot with its 77 grams of added sugar per bottle.
 If you're hankering for some citrus soda, grab a smaller size or split this one.
-And if it's caffeine you want, you're probably better off grabbing a cup of coffee.
+And if you want caffeine, you're probably better off grabbing a cup of coffee.

 Mello Yello